tom-leamon/design-patterns-JS/docs.md

 ```

 ### Prototype
-specify the kinds of objects to create using a prototypical instance, and create new objects from the 'skeleton' of an existing object, thus boosting performance and keeping memory footprints to a minimum.
+Specify the kinds of objects to create using a prototypical instance, and create new objects from the 'skeleton' of an existing object, thus boosting performance and keeping memory footprints to a minimum.
 ##### prototype_es6.js
 ```Javascript
 class Sheep {